Whopper Plopper: Origins

 Believe it or not, the Whopper Plopper wasn't always as popular as it is today.
 Upon its release to the bass market, the Whopper Plopper hardly generated much buzz.
 River2Sea went around to a few big bass tournaments around Clear Lake and the California Delta and handed out free lures to competitors, but you rarely heard anyone talking about them.
 It wasn't until some FLW events on the Delta a few years later where many of the top 10 finishers caught their kicker fish on Whopper Ploppers that word started getting around to the greater tournament bass fishing community.
 Fast forward a few years and even big name Southeastern B.A.S.S.
 Elite anglers like Gerald Swindle and Rick Clunn can be seen publicly posting pictures of big bass with freshly-smashed Ploppers hanging from their mouths.
 By 2016 the Whopper Plopper was no longer a well-kept secret, but rather, was quickly gaining a reputation as one of the hottest lures in fishing, bass or otherwise.

 The subsequent releases of smaller sizes of the Whopper Plopper have only further catalyzed its popularity.
 As the smaller lure sizes require less specialized power fishing gear, making it more accessible to a wider range of anglers.
-For example, while the Whopper Plopper 130 and 190 require stout, "pool cue" swimbait or frog
+For example, while the Whopper Plopper 130 and 190 require stout, "pool cue" swimbait or frog casting rods and deep spool baitcasters to properly fish, the Whopper Plopper 75 and 90 can be thrown on something as light as a a medium power spinning rod spooled up with 20 to 30 pound braid.

-Whopper Plopper 75 and
+Whopper Plopper 75 in Munky Butt

 All in all, the Whopper Plopper and the myriad of topwaters it has inspired (and was inspired by) offer some of the most exciting power fishing around.
 Whether its the bigguns' they summon up or the thrilling blow-ups they elicit, its hard to have a slow day fishing when you've got a topwater prop lure tied on.